 - Mage: The Awakening: There was Atlantis.
-Then the Exarch stormed the heavens and made themselves gods, severed Magic from the world.
-Notably, Atlantis was great for the Mages, not so for everyone else.
+Then the Exarchs stormed the heavens and made themselves gods, severing Magic from the world.
+Notably, Atlantis was great for the Mages who lived there, not so for everyone else.

 - Werewolf: The Forsaken: There was Pangaea and Father Wolf made sure that everything is in Balance.
 But Father Wolf grew old and weak, so some of his children (your player characters' ancestors) done him in and took his mantle of duty.
 But they are doing it very, very poorly.
 Pangaea was never a nice place for those who weren't werewolves.

-- Vampire: The Requiem: Ancient Rome was great for vampires, what's with their Camarilla government.
+- Vampire: The Requiem: Ancient Rome was great for vampires, what with their Camarilla government.
 But then the barbarians, pissed off by Roman exploitations, burned the city to the ground.
 Bye bye republic, welcome feudalism.

 - In Wind Waker we learn that the gods flooded Hyrule to keep it safe from Ganondorf.